sheldonnnn007/IBM_DA/1_Introduction to Data Analytics/W3_GatheringandWranglingData/4 Vi.md

    - ﻿How did you feel about your ability to overcome the setback?
    - What was the result

+   > 1I have always been a creative non-conformist since I was a child.
-   > 1This question makes me remerber a small business i did.
-During my second year of undergraduate studies, I embarked on a small self-funded business, selling counterfeit shoes through e-commerce.
-It was an interesting learning experience.
-It's improper, I only did two months, let just focus on the process.
+   > Let me share a small self-founded business i did during the second year of my undergraduate study, Selling counterfeit shoes,fake shoes through e-commerce.
+It's improper, an interesting experience tho.
    >
-   > 2At that time, Adidas Yeezy shoes were extremely popular, and I wanted a pair.
+   > 2At that time, a type of shoes Adidas Yeezy were extremely popular, and I wanted a pair Yeezy.
 However, they were too expensive for me, and I didn't want to ask help from my parents.
-So, I decided to start a small online business to buy myself a pair of shoes.
-I did everything from scratch, That's a long story let's just focus on the how to attract customers.
+So, I decided to have online business to buy myself a pair of shoes.
+I did everything from scratch, That's a long story let's just focus on the how I attract customers.
    >
-   > 3At that time, I had everything but customer, I felt frustrated but not give up and started to think about what would i do if i wanna buy a pair of fake shoes online.
+   > 3At that time, I had everything but customer, I tried many methods and felt frustrated but not give up and calm down to think, what would i do if i wanna buy a pair of fake shoes online.
 I will search on Baidu, China's largest search engine.
-So how can i show my social media account when people search the key words.
-There are few ways dig out but only one feasible to a student like me.
-Write articles about counterfeit shoes and posting them on search engines that collaborated with Baidu.
-This way, sometimes the articles would appear in Baidu's search results and my social media account be hided in the artical.
+So how can i show people my social media account when people search the key words.
+I did some research, there are few ways but only one feasible to me.
+Write articles about surronding with some keywords and poste them on search engines that collaborated with Baidu.
+In this way, sometimes the articles would appear in Baidu's search results and my social media account be hided in the artical.
    >
    > 4So I wrote articles using <u>different keywords</u>, and eventually, one of them gained traction.
-When people searched for a specific keyword, my article would show up on the first line of the search results.
-This led to my first transaction, and within a month, I earned enough money to buy two pairs of Yeezy.
+When people searched for a specific keyword, my article would shows up on the first line of the search results.
+This led to my first transaction, and within a month, I earned enough money to buy two pairs of shoes.
 I then stopped the business, since it wasn't proper, and I have achieved my goal, needed to focus on my studies.
    >
-   > <u>In summary this experience taught me the importance of understanding customers' perspectives and keep thinking, using creative methods to achieve my goals.
-The key lesson was to put myself in the customers' shoes and use techniques like the "five whys" to uncover the root cause of a problem, allowing me to address it effectively.</u>
+   > That's my interesting experience, which bring me the problem-solving abilities.<u>The thing is put myself in the customers' shoes and use methods like the "five whys" to uncover the root cause of a problem.</u>

 7. Describe a time when you presented an idea and influenced your audience to commit to a course of action.